 Overall, look at the snowshoe description before purchasing a pair.
 You won’t want a pair of on-trail snowshoes or a pair intended for racing or running.
 If in doubt, rent a pair of longer snowshoes for those special trips where you’ll need something different from your usual gear.

-2. Hard packed trails do not require snowshoes.
+2. Hard packed trails do not require snowshoes but can be used for extra grip.

-I cringe every time I see a family or group of adults walking down a perfectly hard-packed trail on snowshoes.
+It’s a matter of personal preference, but I cringe every time I see a family or group of adults walking down a perfectly hard-packed trail on snowshoes.
 The very nature of snowshoes is they help you to stay on top of the snow when walking through powder.
-If there is no powder and you can stay on top of the snow without sinking, they are not needed.
+If there is no powder and you can stay on top of the snow without sinking, they are not required.

 - You post hole on the trail without snowshoes, creating huge holes in the trail and thereby destroying the trail for other users